How to Get Full Child Custody

 Full custody?
 What you are really looking for is sole parental responsibility and a limitation of some sort on timesharing; perhaps supervised timesharing.
 When might that be appropriate: if mother is a crack whore and dad has been featured on an episode of “To Catch a Predator.”
 You too can figure out if your case warrants a request for limitations of timesharing.
 Use your common sense.
 Be guided by the concept of “good faith.”
 If you can ask a judge to impose limitations because you have a good faith basis to do so, fine.
 Pop-tarts for breakfast and too much soda after school may not be a good idea but not a good faith basis to ask a court to limit time.

-If you need help in any family law case anywhere in Florida, Steven D Miller, P.A. works in all 67 Florida counties – go to our website and take a look around.
+If you need help with any Florida family law attorney services, Steven D Miller, P.A. works in all 67 Florida counties – go to our website and take a look around.
 Call or email to schedule a FREE phone or video consultation and find out if we can help.

 Remember, “When it’s time to leave. . .
 Call Steve.”